ayush-gupta-54/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 ## Project Overview

 This project detects whether a credit card transaction is genuine or fraudulent using machine learning algorithms.
-Credit card fraud detection is an important real-world application of machine learning because fraudulent transactions are rare but can cause serious financial loss.
+Credit card fraud detection is an important real-world application because fraudulent transactions are rare but can cause serious financial loss.

 The system is trained on the Kaggle Credit Card Fraud Detection dataset.
-It uses transaction features such as `Time`, `Amount`, and anonymized PCA features `V1` to `V28` to classify transactions as genuine or fraudulent.
+It uses transaction features such as `Time`, `Amount`, and anonymized PCA features `V1` to `V28` to classify each transaction as genuine or fraudulent.

-The final trained model is integrated with a Streamlit web application where users can select a transaction from the dataset or manually enter transaction values to get a prediction.
+The trained model is integrated with a Streamlit web application where users can either select a transaction from the dataset or manually enter transaction values to get a prediction.

 ---